reagro/carob/README.md

 ### Contribute

 Contributions are welcomed via pull-requests.
-The best place to discover data set is [Gardian](https://gardian.bigdata.cgiar.org/).
+The best place to discover new data sets is the [Gardian](https://gardian.bigdata.cgiar.org/) website.
 See these [preliminary guidelines](https://github.com/reagro/carob/wiki/Guidelines).